rtek1000/TVbox_IR_control/README.md

 - Boards: Arduino (UNO, NANO, Pro Mini), ESP8266, ESP32
 - - The code can be adapted to other boards, it only needs external interrupt and micros().

+Arduino NANO:
+> Sketch uses 3496 bytes (10%) of program storage space.
+Maximum is 32256 bytes.
+> Global variables use 468 bytes (22%) of dynamic memory, leaving 1580 bytes for local variables.
+Maximum is 2048 bytes.

 ![TVbox_IR_ctrl](https://raw.githubusercontent.com/rtek1000/TVbox_IR_control/main/TVbox_IR_control.jpg)

 NEC protocol: